marekj/marekj.github.io/_posts/2013-10-30-setup-tmux-pair-user.md

 `wemux users` shows me two users: rubytester and tmuxpair

-# Iternation 1: connecting from another machine.
+# Iternation 1: Allowing ssh from the outside.

-I can connect from another machine on my local network or on hamachi network.
+Next I want to connect from outside of my machine.
+Let's look at hamachi, ngrok and localtunnel gem.

 ## Hamachi

 Install hamachi `brew cask install hamachi`.
 Open the installer app to install hamachi.
-After hamachi installed I started it and joined with my rubytester network account.
+After hamachi installed I started it and created ad hoc network named tmuxpair.

 OK, VPN client running.

+## ngrok

+In order to use ngrok ssh tunnel I need to [sign up for new account on ngrok.com](http://ngrok.com/).
+If I end up liking it I should pay for it.
+I just found out about it thanks to [the post about pairing from @samuelgoodwin](http://samuelgoodwin.tumblr.com/post/64769827818/how-to-get-started-with-remote-pairing-quickly)

+After signing up I got an auth token.
+Downloaded ngrok.zip, unziped to `~/bin/ngrok` and started the tunnel with: `ngrok --authtoken <mytoken> -proto=tcp 22` - ngrok gave me a tcp forward connection on grok.com and 5 digit port number, for example: ngrok.com:12345

+Just as before when I tested with tmuxpair I cd to ls-pair directory and connect to my machine using ngrok's tunnel. `ssh tmuxpair@ngrok -p 12345 -i public_keys/tmuxpair` and I am prompted for tmuxpair passphrase.

+After connecting I `wemux pair` and I am connected to the tmux session as before.

 Done.